IvyJin0324/CASA0014-CE-Plant-Monitor-Crit---Qian-Jin/README.md

 const char* password = "password here";
 const char* host = "iot.io";
 ```
+Then upload this code to the board, and it get the wifi signal.

+***

 #### Step2 Getting the Time
 This step use [ezTime library](https://github.com/ropg/ezTime) to make the Arduino know when it is.
 Copy the code (Getting the time.ino) into a new Arduino sketch.